 Unfortunately going on a desert tour is not cheap and would have to be one of your biggest expenses.
 You can find a driver by asking around hotels.

-You can do the day trip to the desert which is what I do, or go for the night and camp under the stars.
-One day to get a glimpse was enough though.
+You can do the day trip to the desert which is what I did, or go for the night and camp under the stars.

-But be extremely careful and bring water and a compass to make sure you know how to get back, unless you just walk the first dune or 2 past the settlement for safety.
+But be extremely careful and bring water and a compass to make sure you know how to get back, unless you just walk the first dune or two past the settlement for safety.

-If you have your own 4wd (don’t take a 2wd it’s impossible in the sand) then you can drive around the bottom of the dunes and follow your tyre tracks back out, but take gpsas well to be safe.
+If you have your own 4wd (don’t take a 2wd it’s impossible in the sand) then you can drive around the bottom of the dunes and follow your tyre tracks back out, but take a gps as well to be safe.

 West of Salalah

 It’s not safe to visit Yemen and you would need to get a visa in advance anyway so you can’t cross over even for a few hours.

 There isn’t a super load of “attractions” this way but is a nice drive.
 If you have your own car then a day trip is enough to see everything, if hitch-hiking it’s best to stay the night somewhere so you don’t have to rush.

-It was great seeing some of the smaller, remoter, fishing villages as they appear to get less tourists visiting and they are very friendly and you may even get offered a free trip out in their boats.
+It was great seeing some of the smaller, remoter, fishing villages as they appear to get less tourists and they are very friendly and you may even get offered a free trip out in their boats.